sblanchard/AntennaSwitch/readme.md

-📡 FlexPilot ESP32 Antenna Switch
+📡 FlexPilot ESP32 Antenna Switch - Modernize any antenna switch where you can replace switching with relays

 WiFi + MQTT + Web Dashboard | Compatible With FlexRadio / FlexPilot Automation

 This project implements a network-controlled antenna switch using an ESP32, ULN2803A transistor driver, and SIP reed relays.